dashohoxha/killercoda-scenarios/linux-cli/part1/step3.md

 all of them.
 For example the options `-l` or `-t` don't have a long version.

-It seems like the short options are more convenient when writing commands, why do you think the long options might be useful?
+It seems like the short options are more convenient when writing commands.
+In your opinion, why do we have long options as well?
+Why they might be useful?